Healthelicious Foods Text Logo

 Shipping Costs

 Re freight or shipping charges.
 I know some sites offer free freight.
 I also know many people object to paying shipping.
 My situation is this.
-Many people call in to pick up product from me to save the shipping cost.
+Many people who live close to me call in to pick up product from me to save the shipping cost.
 This obviously saves my time packing their order and taking it to the post office.

 Rather than have two pricing structures, one for shipped product with the shipping and handling costs built in, and one for collected product without those costs inbuilt, it is far simpler for me and I feel far fairer to both groups of my clients to have one pricing model and only charge shipping and handling when I ship product.